 Uniting provides services in the areas of aged care and disability, community services, pastoral care, chaplaincy and is involved in social justice and advocacy issues.
 Services include aged care, disability programs, services for vulnerable families, children and young people and quality early childhood education and care.

-Through Uniting, we are the largest provider of non-government community services in Australia.
+Through Uniting, The Uniting Church is the largest provider of non-government community services in Australia.

 Uniting Financial Services

 Uniting Financial Services is a religious charitable organisation.
 Uniting Financial Services is the trading name of The Uniting Church (NSW) Trust Association Limited which provides Treasury and Investment Services.

 For more than 80 years it has been directly contributing to the Uniting Church's mission and service to communities in need, as well as supporting church life and Congregations.
 It offers a range of specialised investments, loans and facilities to Uniting Church organisations and investors (including companies and trusts).
 It also provides a number of services including a cheque facility and corporate card.

 A professional and prudent approach to investing has helped Uniting Financial Services to build funds under management from just over $400 million 10 years ago, to more than $1 billion today.